interplaynetary/free-association/docs/coalition/recognition-mathematics.md

 Changing recognition patterns has costs:
 * Existing partners may reduce their recognition in response
-* Mutual recognition takes time to build
+* Reciprocal alignment takes time to build
 * Creates stability in recognition networks while allowing adaptation

 ---